 Study rooms are kept locked and are for Samford undergraduate and graduate students only with the exception of Law students.
 Law students should use study rooms in the Law Library.
-Keys for 2nd and 3rd floor study rooms are handled by the Circulation Desk.
+Keys for study rooms are handled by the Circulation Main Desk.
 Second floor study rooms are available for group study of two (2) or more students.
-Rooms on the 3rd floor may be used by one (1) or two (2) students for study.
-Keys for the lower level study rooms are handled by the Computer Lab help desk.
 Lower Level study rooms are available for groups of three (3) or more.

 Rules and procedures follow:

-- The group study rooms on 2nd floor and 3rd floor may be used on a first-come, first-served basis and may not be reserved.
+- Study rooms are available on a first-come, first-served basis and may not be reserved.

 - All study rooms may be used for a 2-hour block, per person/group.
 If there is no one waiting for a study room, an additional 2- hour block may be obtained by renewing the key at the same desk where it was originally checked out.

 - Individuals may not use a group study room.
 Individual study space is available on 3rd floor and in carrels around the perimeter of the library on 2nd and 3rd floors.
 Additional group study space may be found on 1st floor and outside the Special Collection department on the Lower Level.